 - Ulcus molle

 Definition of Granuloma inguinale: A disease caused by infection with the gram-negative bacterium Klebsiella granulomatis.
 It commonly presents with painless genital ulceration following contact with an infected sexual partner.
 Small, painless nodules appear after an incubation period of about 10–40 days; later the nodules break down to create open, fleshy, oozing ulcers which gradually extend, mutilating the infected tissue.
-The lesions occur at the region of contact and are typically found on the shaft of the penis, the labia, or the perineum.
+The lesions occur at the region of contact and are typically found on the shaft of the male genitalia, the female genitals, or the perineum.

 ICD 11 Code For Granuloma inguinale